Level/abstract-leveldown/README.md

 Constructors typically take a `location` argument pointing to a location on disk where the data will be stored.
 Since not all implementations are disk-based and some are non-persistent, implementors are free to take zero or more arguments in their constructor.

+### `db.status`

+A read-only property.
+An `abstract-leveldown` compliant store can be in one of the following states:

+* `'new'` - newly created, not opened or closed
+* `'opening'` - waiting for the store to be opened
+* `'open'` - successfully opened the store, available for use
+* `'closing'` - waiting for the store to be closed
+* `'closed'` - store has been successfully closed, should not be used.

 ### `db.open([options, ]callback)`
 ### `db.close(callback)`
 ### `db.get(key[, options], callback)`